 The name “Rokeby” also has its share of history.
 The inspiration for the name came from the writings of Sir Walter Scott, whose poems describe the heroic battles near the original Rokeby Castle in England.

-I was overwhelmed on being offered the Rhododendron Suit for my stay.
+I was overwhelmed on being offered the Rhododendron Suite for my stay.
 Designed in Victorian style, the luxurious suite is one of the most beautiful suits, having a private balcony with sun loungers.

 The wooden stairs take you to one of the most celebrated restaurants of Rokeby Manor called Emily’s.
 I had my first meal at this in-house restaurant which is famous for its delicious and authentic continental and Indian food.
 Even non-resident guests also come here for its signature dishes like Mustard Chicken.